Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 response is interpreted by CIDVV-aware network elements (e.g., SBCs or intermediaries) as an indication of an unsuccessful vouch.

+## Correlation Model

+CIDVV vouching correlates calls using the asserted calling number, the called number, and a short time window.
+It does not attempt to identify individual call legs across the PSTN.

+If multiple calls with the same asserted calling number and called number occur within the cache interval, implementations MAY treat them as a single aggregate vouching state or MAY maintain a count of pending attempts.

+A successful vouch indicates that at least one matching call attempt occurred during the validity window, rather than proving a one-to-one correspondence between specific call legs.

 ## Vetting Procedure

 Before vetting begins, Alice and Bob agree on a shared secret, Alice's vetting Caller-ID, and a validity time window.